 2. Find Someone to Represent You

 Although you can represent yourself, you stand a better chance if you hire an experience disability attorney to take on your case.
-Seek a reputable disability attorney in San Diego, California, or wherever your local jurisdiction covers.
+Seek a reputable disability attorney in Arizona or wherever your local jurisdiction covers.
 There are many that are ready to represent you and make sure you get your deserved benefits.
 Hiring a professional who is experienced in the area and field will allow you to be sure that you haven’t left any stones unturned that could improve your case.

 3. Fill Out the Form to Receive Benefits While Appealing